knpuniversity/symfony2-ep3/knpu/more-security.rst

      */
     protected $owner;

-Setting this to ``remove`` tells Doctrine to remove all related events when a user is deleted.
-This is similar to the database-level cascade, except that it happens at the Doctrine level.
+Setting this to ``remove`` tells Doctrine to "cascade" the removal of an Event down to the related User.
+In other words, when an Event id deleted, that delete should "cascade" through this relationship and also remove the User.
+This is similar to the database-level cascade, except that it happens at the Doctrine level operates in the opposite direction.
 If this doesn't totally make sense yet, don't worry young jedi - just be aware that these options exist.
 For more details on all of this, see the `Working with Associations`_ section of Doctrine's documentation.

 Head to the console to update the schema: